IgniteUI/igniteui-docfx/jp/components/general/wpf_to_angular_guide/one_way_binding.md

 ﻿---
-title: 一方向データ バインディング
+title: One-Way Data Binding in Angular | IgniteUI for Angular | Infragistics
-_description: WPF vs Angular 比較ガイドは、WPF から Angular への切り替えについてのさまざまな情報を提供します。
+_description: Learn how to create one-way data binding in Angular when you migrate from WPF to Angular.
-_keywords: WPF, Windows Presentation Foundation, Angular, Ignite UI for Angular, 一方向, バインディング
+_keywords: data binding, ignite ui for angular, infragistics
 _language: ja
 ---